Carl Carpenter Jr.

-Carl Carpenter Jr. (born October 13, 1935) was an American politician in the state of Florida.
+Carl Carpenter Jr. (born October 13, 1935) is a Democratic politician from Florida who served as a member of the Florida House of Representatives from 1978 to 1991.

-Carpenter was born in Plant City, Florida and attended the University of Florida.
-He was a pharmacist.
-He served in the Florida House of Representatives for the 61st district from 1978 to 1999, as a Democrat.
+Carpenter was born in Plant City, Florida, and attended the University of Florida where he received his BSP.
+He was a pharmacist and served on the Hillsborough County School Board from 1966 to 1972 and 1976 to 1978, and as a member of the Hillsborough County Commission from 1972 to 1974.